Friends of Goodwin Forest

 EDUCATION

 Groups are encouraged to schedule garden tours/lectures.
-Please call the center 860-455-9534 to make arrangements.
+Please call the center 860-455-9534 to make arrangements or email the Goodwin Conservation Center.

 Consider volunteering in the gardens for hands-on learning!